rakotomandimby/ai-resume-cover/src/cv-en.md

     - Develop and implement strategies to improve operational efficiency of 25 PHP developers.
     - Establish metrics, benchmarks, and goals to monitor and evaluate performance improvement initiatives.
     - Collaborate with cross-functional teams to design and implement process improvements and best practices.
-- Lead Developer for LogicRDV from 2025 to present
+- Lead Developer for LogicRDV from april 2025 to april 2026
     - Lead a team of 6 developers to build a web application for managing appointments and schedules.
     - NodeJS stack with Typescript, React, MariaDB, Redis and Kafka.
     - Deployment on AWS with Docker and Kubernetes.